aegis1980/gis-experiments/README.md

 ### Expt 6: OpenStreetMaps export clipping

 Found [this website](http://download.geofabrik.de) where you can download snapshots of OpenStreetMaps as SHP file.
 I using [this one for New Zealand](http://download.geofabrik.de/australia-oceania/new-zealand-latest-free.shp.zip) unzipped into `data/osm/'.
-I actaully tried to open in GRASS GIS and AutoCAD Maps.
-Computer spit the dummy with both.
+I tried to open unedited in GRASS GIS, QGIS and AutoCAD Maps.
+Computer spat the dummy for all three.

-This notebook clips the files to a more manageable size and area.
+This experiment clips the files to a more manageable size and area using the mask created in expt4

 Needs `rtree` for the clipping operation